 Remember, write this on the top of your foot; “Timing is everything”.

-So from the time you see the first leaves in spring, count forward on your calender six weeks and write in big bold letters on the calender; “Start Taking Cuttings”.
-Here in northern Ohio we typically see that burst of new leaves around mid April.
+So from the time you see the first leaves in spring, count forward on your calendar six weeks and write in big bold letters on the calendar; “Start Taking Cuttings”.
+Here in northern Ohio we typically see that burst of new leaves around mid-April.
 That means that our earliest date for taking cuttings is June 1st.

 That date, whatever it is for you, is the beginning of Plant Propagation Season.